 This is the simplest meta, without any additional setting.
 As it is just a point, it generates an isotropic field, yielding a spherical surface (this is why it is called Meta Ball or Ball in Blender).

-- Tube (straight line, uni-dimensional structure)
+- Capsule (straight line, uni-dimensional structure)

 This is a meta which surface is generated by the field produced by a straight line of a given length.
 This gives a cylindrical surface, with rounded closed ends.
 It has one additional parameter: